Chilean Fjord Voyages

 Boasting the third largest ice mass on the planet, the vast Patagonian ice sheet that straddles the Andes mountains in South America dominates the landscape, ecology and geology of Patagonia.
 The impressive glacial systems that cut through the mountains make Southern Chile’s coastline a fantastic area to explore and photograph.
 It undoubtably makes up one of the world’s great remaining pristine and remote wilderness regions.

 The voyage North will traverse through a vast network of deep fjords and channels, past huge glaciers and remote coastal communities.
-Birdlife can be found in abundance on this passage, with new bird species likely to be spotted each day, from black-browed and gray headed albatross, and southern-giant petrels, to rare species such as Salvin’s Buller’s, wandering or royal albatros.
+Birdlife can be found in abundance on this passage, with new bird species likely to be spotted each day, from black-browed and grey-headed albatross, and southern-giant petrels, to rare species such as Salvin’s Buller’s, wandering or royal albatros.

 South American Sea Lions and Magellanic penguins are likely sightings on the Beagle Channel, whilst migrating whales can often be spotted along the Humboldt current, famed for being one of the most productive marine ecosystems in the world, hence it is also a haven for birdlife.

 Whilst many of the beautiful landscapes can be observed from deck, zodiac cruises will enable passengers to approach glacier fronts and waterfalls and to gain closer encounters with wildlife and birdlife.
 Furthermore, visits to small coastal communities will provide an insight into the local traditions and way of life for the local people.
-The expedition expert guides will supplement the onshore walks with interesting facts and stories about these communities.
+Voyage expert guides will supplement the onshore walks with interesting facts and stories about these communities.

 Itinerary